Jamal El-Haj (politician): Corruption scandal

 On February 7, 2024, a leaked document revealed El-Haj's attempt to leverage his Riksdag position to influence the Swedish Migration Agency concerning the asylum application of a controversial Muslim religious leader.
 Additionally, it came to light that he had requested the agency to conceal his efforts to sway the decision.
 As a result of widespread criticism among the Swedish public, the Social Democrats declared on 9 February 2024 that they had lost confidence in El-Haj and asked him to resign.
 He subsequently left the party, but retained his seat in the Riksdag as an independent MP.

+Unity Party

+In July-August 2025, El-Haj founded the Unity Party, which describes itself as pro-immigration.